rmcanany/SolidEdgeHousekeeper/README.md

 A top level assembly search can optionally report files with no links to the assembly.
 Set this and other options on the **Configuration Tab -- Top Level Assembly Page** as shown above.

 When selecting a top-level assembly, you can automatically include the folder in which it resides.
-This `auto include` option in on by default.
+This `auto include` option is on by default.

 If `auto include` is turned off, you do not have to specify any folders.
 In that case, Housekeeper simply finds files directly linked to the specified assembly and subassemblies.
 Note this means that no draft files will be found.
 For that reason, a warning is displayed; disable the `Warn me` option to turn it off.